Protoss78/multi_thumb_slider/example/README.md

 # Multi-Thumb Slider Examples

-This Flutter application demonstrates various use cases and configurations of the `multi_thumb_slider` package.
+This Flutter application demonstrates various use cases and configurations of the `multi_thumb_range_slider` package.

 ## Examples Included